International Student Admission

 First-Year Students

-Official secondary school transcript in English is required for admission.
-If transcripts are not in English, a certified English translation is needed.
+Official secondary school transcript, official diploma or examination results in English are required for admission.
+If these documents are not in English, a certified English translation is needed, accompanied by the original.

 Transfer students:

-If you’ve attended a university or other post-secondary institution outside the United States, you must submit a course-by-course evaluation from either Educational Credential Evaluators (ECE) or World Education Services (WES).
+If you’ve attended a university or other post-secondary institution outside the United States, you must submit a course-by-course evaluation from a NACES-approved credential evaluation service.

 3English Proficiency